ARCHITECTURAL STARTUP: PAUL LEWIS

 PL: Those were predominantly through Liz [Diller] and Ric [Scofidio].
 The curators of the first exhibition in 1995 were, among others, Marc Wigly and Beatriz Colomina.
 They knew us from when we were students at Princeton.
 We offered to build some furniture for part of the exhibition which went very well and we developed a good working relationship with Shirin [Neshat] at Storefront.
 That led to doing another exhibition design in 1996.
 Afterward, we proposed to Kyong Park, who was the director of Storefront, that we should have our own show.
 So we proposed all this work, which did not exist.

-JP: That was the ten New York projects that was the basis for your first book.
+JP: That was the ten New York projects that were the basis for your first book.

 PL: Yeah.
 It ended up becoming Pamphlet 21: Situation Normal.
 So we didn’t have those projects, but he said, “ok great!
 We’ll give you a show in the summer.”
 This was 1997.
 So between January and the summer, we basically charretted the entire exhibition in that basement space.
 Basically generating six new thesis projects that one semester, just the three of us.
 It was ridiculous.
 But that led to the show, which led to the book.
 So all of these speculative projects were done through that period.
 And largely because we had the ability to make things, we would take on projects like Princeton Architectural Press’ office and the Van Allen Institute.
 Smaller scale projects that we built.